New York Loss of Sight Injury Lawyer

 In addition, you may be able to collect damages for pain and suffering.
 Compensation for pain and suffering is reserved for those injuries that are severe enough to cause the victim extreme physical pain, or that cause the victim to suffer psychologically and emotionally.
 Loss of sight is an example of a permanent injury that would be considered so life-altering that an award for pain and suffering would be appropriate.Contact Stephen Bilkis & Associates

-A personal injury lawsuit can be complex, relying not only on complicated evidentiary issues related to the accident, but on an understanding of the medical issues.
+A personal injury lawsuit can be complex, relying not only on complicated evidentiary issues related to the accident, but on an understanding of the medical issues related to loss of sight.
 Stephen Bilkis & Associates has decades of experience successfully representing clients in personal injury lawsuits who have suffered serious injuries.
 We understand both the legal and medical issues involved.
 Whether your injury occurred in a construction accident, auto accident, slip and fall accident, or any other type of accident, contact an experienced loss of sight injury attorney serving New York at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
 We serve injured victims in the following locations: Nassau County, Bronx, Brooklyn, Long Island, Manhattan, Queens, Staten Island, Suffolk County, and Westchester County.